sonniebailey/sonniebailey.github.io/about-content copy.md

 The majority of my clients are outside of Christchurch.
 Some clients has historically flown in to meet me.
 However, the vast majority of clients speak with me via Zoom and communicate via email.
 Broadly speaking, this is my preference.

-## About Fairhaven Wealth and its clients
+## About Fairhaven Wealth

+### Who or what is Fairhaven Wealth?

 When you work with Fairhaven Wealth, you work with me – Sonnie Bailey.
 I don't have any employees and don't plan on employing anyone.

 Throughout this FAQ, I've written in the first person.
 However, all services provided by Fairhaven Wealth are provided via Fairhaven Ventures Ltd. I am the sole director and shareholder of this company.

-In this section I will focus on the more boring stuff, like my qualifications, experience, and the experience of my clients, before talking about the types of clients who are (and aren't) a good fit for Fairhaven Wealth's services.
-Later in this document I'll include more "soft" stuff – my philosophies, biases, etc.

-### Have Fairhaven Wealth's clients been happy with the services historically?

-Yes.
-The common feedback I get with clients is that they've found me engaging, trustworthy, and able to communicate in a way that is clear and tailored to them.
-I work with all clients in a spirit of candour, transparency, and good faith, and I believe this shows through in my interactions with them.

-You can read dozens of testimonials [here](www.fairhavenwealth.co.nz/testimonials).

-### My qualifications
+Later in this document I include more detailed information about my qualifications and professional background, and philosophies that inform my approach to working with Fairhaven Wealth's clients.

+### What are your qualifications?

 I have a Bachelor of Laws (LLB), a Bachelor of Commerce (BCom) (economics and finance), a Masters of Entrepreneurship degree, a Diploma in Financial Planning, and a Graduate Certificate in Professional Coaching.